Hero-class patrol vessel: Service history

 The main task for these vessels is to provide maritime security and fisheries enforcement off Canada's Atlantic and Pacific coasts.
 Secondary tasks are marine search and rescue and marine pollution control.
 Four of the vessels are providing security on the Great Lakes and the Saint Lawrence Seaway.
 The first vessel, Private Robertson V.C. entered service in 2012 and the last, Captain Goddard M.S.M. in 2014.
 In November 2015, G. Peddle S.C. was taken out of service for two months due to issues with the lifeboat system.
 In May 2016 Corporal McLaren M.M.V. was taken out of service to address corrosion on stern plates.
 In February 2017, a government report claiming poisoned water aboard some Canadian Coast Guard vessels named Private Robertson V.C., Corporal Teather C.V. and Constable Carrière among them.
 While undergoing a refit at Sambro, Nova Scotia, on 17 November 2018 Corporal McLaren M.M.V. was released from the vessel's cradle, allegedly due to vandalism.
 The vessel had slid down the slip and lay partially submerged in the water, though the damage was light.
 The ship was refloated on 26 November 2018 and taken to a dock in Sambro, Nova Scotia where the full extent of the damage would be assessed.
+As of June 2024 the vessel is awaiting scrapping.
 In 2019, it was reported that the vessels suffered from stability issues in adverse weather conditions that prevented them from sailing.
 G. Peddle S.C. was taken out of service in June 2020 after the vessel suffered a complete failure of its engines.
 The ship was lifted out of the water and its two main diesel engines were removed.
 The ship is expected to return to service in mid-2021.